 Compassion fatigue is a very real side effect of caring for others and can lead any of us to cope in destructive and illegitimate ways.
 We drink more than we’d like.
 We direct our anger in the wrong direction.
-We isolate, use porn, TV, or another busy activity as a way to avoid our own buried emotions.
-Yet the courage to take care of our own souls is solely dependent on our humility to notice our own inadequacies, insecurities, and our own needs amidst the many stories and faces we carry.
+We isolate, use porn, TV, social media or another busy activity as a way to avoid our own buried emotions.
+Yet, the courage to take care of our own souls is solely dependent on our humility to notice our own inadequacies, insecurities, and our own needs, even amidst the many stories and faces we carry for others.

-Many of us helpers can ﬁnd ourselves with a complex thinking error in which we subtly believe we are the healer.
-I know this temptation far too well.
-There is true freedom in the truth that we are not the healers, but we are agents of hope of whom God uses to love, listen, teach, and correct His people.
+Many helpers ﬁnd a complex error in thinking within themselves, where the helper subtly believes he is the healer.
+I personally know this temptation far too well.
+There is true freedom in the truth that we are not the healers.
+We are agents of hope, whom God uses to love, listen, teach, and correct His people.
 To sustain such a call requires us to shrink that integrity gap, the gap between what we profess to be healthy and what we are actually living out in our own lives.

 Today, I am going to exercise, journal, and spend some one-to-one time with my little girls.
 How about you?
 What will help shrink the gap for you?